Stonepeople/Intro_to_R/README.md

-# -NISData-Training
+# EJC_intro
-Video and files introducing R - produced for the European Journalism Centre
+Introduction to R for journalists prepared for the European Journalism Centre in December 2020.

+The training is intended to combine an introductory video with material the learner can follow along afterwards.

+The video is [here](https://youtu.be/iUbxpQ9mjEg).
+It lasts 73 minutes and includes explanations of why journalists would use R, and the basics of the RStudio IDE.